osfabias/c-style-guide/README.md

 developers have been caught assuming that a warning was invalid, only to realize later that it was valid for less obvious reasons.

+### 11. Anything is immutable by default 🔒

+**Rule**: Mark all variables and pointers as `const` whenever their value is not intended to change.

+**Rationale**: Reducing the number of mutable variables makes code easier to reason about and debug.
+When a variable is const, you can be confident its value never changes, which narrows down the places where state can be modified and potential bugs can occur.
+Additionally, compilers can perform certain optimizations for const data — for example, placing it in read-only memory or inlining constant expressions — which may improve performance.

 ## List of references

 * [NASA C Style Guide](https://ntrs.nasa.gov/api/citations/19950022400/downloads/19950022400.pdf)